cusyio/Python4DataScience/docs/productive/git/advanced/gitlab/index.rst

 as open source software under the MIT licence and can be installed on-premises.

-The GitLab CI tools enable automated builds and deployments without the need for external integrations, for example building a Docker container with the Python version of the project.
+The GitLab CI tools enable automated builds and deployments without the need for external integrations, for example :doc:`building a Docker container with the Python version of the project <ci-cd/docker>`.

 If a PaaS solution such as `Kubernetes
 <https://en.wikipedia.org/wiki/Kubernetes>`_ is already in use, GitLab-CI/CD can